Greater Yellowstone Ecosystem

 Bison grazing near Gibbon River at Madison in Yellowstone National Park.

-The Greater Yellowstone Ecosystem (GYE) is one of the last remaining large, nearly intact ecosystems in the northern temperate zone of Earth.
+The Greater Yellowstone Ecosystem (GYE) is one of the last remaining large, nearly intact ecosystems in the northern temperate climate zone.
 It is located within the central Rocky Mountains, in areas of northwestern Wyoming, southwestern Montana, and eastern Idaho, and is about 22 e6acre.
 Yellowstone National Park and the Yellowstone Caldera 'hotspot' are within it.

-The area is a flagship site among conservation groups that promote ecosystem management.
-It is one of the world's foremost natural laboratories in landscape ecology and Holocene geology, and is a world-renowned recreational destination.
+The area is a flagship site for conservation groups that promote ecosystem management.
+It is one of the world's foremost natural laboratories in landscape ecology and Holocene geology.
 It is also home to the diverse native plants and animals of Yellowstone.